 We asked a group of party animal parents for their suggestions and the replies we received were very amusing.
 In fact so amusing, we’ve decided to name and shame them along with their suggestions.
 Enjoy!

-The cinema was voted the most common response from parents – the perfect place to doze off without your kids even realising you are catching up on hours of much needed kip.
+The cinema was voted the most common response from parents – the perfect place to doze off, hungover without your kids even realising you are catching up on hours of much needed kip.
 If you’re in the NW10 area, then take the kids to The Lexi Cinema, a volunteer-run picture palace with strong links not just to our local community but to a unique charity project thousands of miles away in South Africa.

 Or, if you’ve got a bigger popcorn budget and can afford a cauldron full of coke, head down to the mega big screen at The Vue Shepherd’s Bush or wander down by the Thames and hide away in the spectacular BFI Southbank IMAX.

 We love this suggestion from @gbloomingdog!
 The perfect solution on a summer’s day – hungover in the garden basting last night’s poor decision-making in the smell of meat on the barbie.

 Get down to your local supermarket or better still local butcher (or if the hangover is that bad, order Getir supplies) and ask each child to choose their burger contents, so they can get creative while you be the ‘taste tester’ and have a bite of each one.
 They can have fun squirting ketchup all over the place while you sip a Corona or G & T in the shade and get that hair of the dog working.

 Life’s a beach – but it’s hard to remember that when you have a pounding headache and the alcohol sweats.
 If you’re down south, head to Big Beach Cafe in Brighton Beach; if you’re in Kent, then Tankerton Beach in Whistable or failing that just stagger hungover to the coast for the day?